Representative Cases and Matters for David Lazerwitz

 Represented private equity fund in permitting and environment support for acquisition of operating utility-scale wind energy project in Kern County.

 Represented lender in permitting and environmental diligence to support financing of two combined cycle natural gas plant retrofits and development of 300 MW battery energy storage facility in Southern California.

 Representing DTE Energy in defense of administrative compliance for Sunshine Canyon Landfill Gas-to-Energy Plant (Los Angeles County).

-Representing GlidePath Power in the permitting of utility-scale battery energy storage facility at the Cabazon Wind Energy Center (BLM, Riverside County).
+Representing GlidePath Power in the permitting of utility-scale battery energy storage facility at the Cabazon Wind Energy Center on BLM land in Riverside County, California).

-Representing Recurrent Energy LLC in the permitting and development of the 300MW Crimson Solar/Storage Project (BLM, Riverside County).
+Representing Recurrent Energy LLC in the permitting and development of the 300MW Crimson Solar/Storage Project on BLM land in Riverside County, California.

 Represented seven regional environmental organizations in successful challenge overturning BLM’s designation of over 5,000 miles of off-road vehicle route designations in the California Desert Conservation Area, Western Mojave Planning Area, and award of attorney’s fees in the U.S. District Court for the Northern District of California.